SPluzh/MayaPlanarComponents/README.md

   - Auto-snaps plane normal to world axes (X/Y/Z) when within 0.1° threshold
   - Only moves vertices that are OFF the plane (selective displacement)
   - Detects existing coplanar vertices and preserves them
-  - Works with vertices, edges, faces, and object selection modes
   - Shows in-viewport notification at top with moved vertex count and plane orientation
   - Preserves original selection mode after operation